-Today, a British Hallmark is a series of marks applied to items made from Silver, Gold, Platinum and Palladium throughout the UK.
+The modern British Hallmark is a series of marks applied to items made from Silver, Gold, Platinum and Palladium throughout the whole of the UK.

-The marks show that an article has been independently tested by a UK assay office to determine its quality and guarantee that the precious metal content conforms to the legal standard for that particular precious metal - This is known as the metals “fineness”.
+These stamped or laser marks show that an article has been independently tested by a UK assay office to determine its quality.

 It guarantees that the precious metal content of a piece of jewellery conforms to the legal standard for that particular precious metal - We call this the "metal fineness”.

 Each bespoke piece of Sterling silver and Gold jewellery produced at Sophia Alexander is stamped with a British Hallmark, guaranteeing its quality and purity.Your jewellery will show three marks; the Sophia Alexander sponsors mark (LW), the fineness or “purity” mark of the precious metal and the mark of the Assay Office.